tryton/trytond/doc/ref/models/models.rst

     Helper method that checks if there is no recursion in the tree composed with ``parent`` as parent field name.

+.. classmethod:: ModelStorage.validate(records)

+    Validate the integrity of records after creation and modification.
+This method must be overridden to add validation and must raise an exception if validation fails.

 Instance methods: